Understanding and Assessing Impacts

-Many climate-related hazards have affected the health of the Québec population in recent years.
-For example, in the summer of 2020, massive heat waves resulted in 149 deaths and numerous hospitalizations, while floods in 2017 and 2019 caused significant psychological distress.
+Many climatic hazards have affected the health of the Quebec population in recent years.
+For example, during the summer of 2020, severe heat waves led to 149 deaths and numerous hospitalizations, while the floods of 2017 and 2019 caused significant psychological distress.
 Lyme disease cases have also continued to rise for more than a decade.
-These health effects, revealed by several studies, have generated a public health impetus to adapt to and address climate change.
-The “Assessing Regional Vulnerability to Climate Change and Designing Regional Public Health Climate Adaptation Plans” (VRAC-PARC) project thus aimed to integrate the health dimension of climate change adaptation more systematically at the regional level as well as to promote the capacity and importance of public health actors in adapting to climate change.
+These health effects, revealed by several studies, have sparked public health momentum to adapt to and respond to climate change.
+The project, “Regional climate change vulnerability assessment and design of regional public health climate adaptation plans (VRAC-PARC),” therefore aimed to integrate the health dimension of climate change adaptation more systematically at the regional level, as well as promote the capacity and importance of public health actors in adapting to climate change.

-The VRAC-PARC project used the public health risk management method, while emphasizing the multi-risk aspect of climatic events, the effects of climate change on health, social determinants of health, and the accumulation of vulnerability.
-INSPQ provided a framework for participating public health departments to outline the foundations of an assessment, the methods, and the data sources available.
-The projected probabilities of occurrence for climatic hazards and their potential consequences on health were estimated based on the framework.
-The projections were then combined in a matrix to assess the overall public health risk.
-The data came from multiple pathways, including climate portals, censuses, surveys on health status and coping behaviors, and scientific literature and information collected in the field.
+VRAC-PARC used the public health risk management method, emphasizing the multi-risk aspect of climatic phenomena, the effects of climate change on health, the social determinants of health, and the accumulation of vulnerability.
+The INSPQ has provided a framework for participating DSPubliques to describe the foundations of their assessments, the methods, and the data sources available.
+The probabilities of occurrence of climate-related risks and their potential health consequences were estimated based on this framework.
+The projections were then combined into a risk matrix to assess the overall public health risk.
+The data comes from multiple sources, including climate portals, censuses, health status and coping behavior surveys, as well as scientific literature and information collected in the field.

-Collaboration with regional actors was strongly encouraged within the scope of the project to take advantage of local expertise (e.g. adaptability).

-As of the spring of 2022, more than 500 regional actors, particularly municipal or community actors, have participated in the efforts of the regional public health authority, DSPublique (Direction et Sante Publique), to carry out their assessment.
-The comparison of sectors, hazards, and populations according to their level of risk made it possible to better prioritize and target the adaptation measures that must be integrated into the regional plan to optimally reduce health consequences resulting from climate change and pre-existing social inequalities.
-Furthermore, INSPQ continues to periodically evaluate the project to improve the structure and methods.
+Collaboration with regional actors was strongly encouraged as part of the project in order to take advantage of local expertise (eg, adaptive capacity) and complement existing adaptation efforts.
+By the end of 2022, more than 800 regional players, particularly from municipal and community circles, had taken part in the efforts of the DSPublique to carry out their assessment.
+The comparison of sectors, hazards, and populations according to their level of risk will make it possible to better target the adaptation measures that must be integrated at the regional level to optimally reduce the consequences of climate change on health.
+In addition, the INSPQ continues to periodically evaluate the project in order to improve its structure and methods.